kevinding0218/InterviewDocuments/Q and A/System Design/Design Typeahead.md

 ```
 - Like Operation is expensive
 - To reduce query time, we can change our design in a tries way like
+	- whenever a new words comes in, if keyword size is not full, put the new wor
+	-
 |prefix| keywords |
 |--|--|
 | "a" | ["amazon", "apple", ...] |